 The ASUS X200CA-HCL1205O 11.6-inch touch-enabled Windows 8 mini-laptop will start selling soon at Best Buy today.
 It will retail for only $279.99 and is one of the most affordable touch-enabled laptops on the market at the time of this writing.

 Since recently, the 250-dollar Asus X102BA-HA41002F small 10.1-inch touchscreen laptop PC is available in the US.
-More precisely, it’s sold exclusively through Best Buy, but it has very similar specifications to the X102BA-BH41T which is on sale at Amazon and some other retailers at the same price.
+More precisely, it’s sold exclusively through Best Buy, but it has very similar specifications to the X102BA-BH41T which is on sale at some other retailers at the same price.